YellowOnion/steam-runtime-tools/README.md

     the host system or the runtime, whichever appears to be newer.
 This is currently hard-coded in `pressure-vessel-wrap` and cannot be configured.

+    To see the filesystem in which the game is executing, get the process ID of some game process from `ps` and use:

+        $ sudo ls -l /proc/$game_pid/root/

+    You'll see that the graphics drivers and possibly their dependencies are available in `/overrides` inside that filesystem, while selected files from the host are visible in `/run/host`.

+* To test something manually:

+    - cd to the directory that you want to be the current working directory inside the container

+    - Run one of:

+            /opt/pressure-vessel/bin/pressure-vessel-wrap --fake-home=/some/path --interactive -- ./whatever-game
+            /opt/pressure-vessel/bin/pressure-vessel-wrap --freedesktop-app-id=com.example.Anything --interactive -- ./whatever-game
+            /opt/pressure-vessel/bin/pressure-vessel-wrap --steam-app-id=70 --interactive -- ./whatever-game

+* For interactive testing, if your runtime (if used) or host system (if no runtime) contains an xterm binary, you can use something like:

+        /opt/pressure-vessel/bin/pressure-vessel-wrap --xterm -- %command%

+    to run an xterm containing an interactive shell.
+The interactive shell's current working directory matches the game's.
+Run `"$@"` in the interactive shell to run the game.

+* For interactive testing, if you ran Steam from a shell (not normally valid on SteamOS!), you can use:

+        /opt/pressure-vessel/bin/pressure-vessel-wrap --interactive -- %command%

+    The interactive shell's current working directory matches the game's.
+    Run `"$@"` in the interactive shell to run the game.

 Design constraints
 ------------------